ethereum/eth2.0-onboarding/docs/phase_0.md

 - Deposits
 - Voluntary exits

->Definition: Slashings are major penalties given for malicious operations.
+>Definition: slashings are major penalties given for malicious operations.

 They are the primary vehicle through which messages related to the validation/construction of the chain are communicated.
 You can think of them as validator-level transactions to the beacon chain state machine.